 Jo Galante Cicale

 TO FIX SOCIAL SECURITY, HAVE WEALTHY PAY FAIR SHARE

 On the news this evening yet another “expert” said the only way to fix Social Security is to cut benefits.
 These people are so myopic they can see only one solution - cut benefits.
 What will it take to make these people realize that is not the solution?

 Unfortunately, no one is looking at the problems with Social Security from the correct perspective.
-The Social Security and Medicare trust funds have been raided so many times by the Government and the money has never replaced!
+The Social Security and Medicare trust funds have been raided so many times by the government and the money has never been replaced!
 In fact, the trust funds became “petty cash” whenever money was needed for whatever purpose and it was not “politically correct” to get it from any other source.
-The Government needs to stop raiding the trust funds!
+The government needs to stop raiding the trust funds!

 I’ve tried to point this out to both senators and house members but no one listens!
 Heaven forbid the wealthy be asked to pay their fair share!
 Who would contribute to the political campaigns?

 Time for us to begin making some noise and make the legislators look at the whole picture instead of continuing their myopic viewpoints and focusing their “fix” on the lower and middle class!

 Reverend Blanche Duffy

 SPEAK OUT AGAINST BARCLAY HEIGHTS DEVELOPMENT

 I read with dismay the article concerning the Highland Cliffs building project planned for Barclay Heights.
 This project, which would add another 60 apartments at the end of Lamb Avenue, caused an uproar not too long ago with area residents who have had enough of the overbuilding and resulting overcrowding in the Barclay Heights area.